Hello everyone and welcome to the latest “Meet the scientist”!

 Emily: Science is funded (mostly) by tax payers.
 We owe it to them to explain what we’re doing, how we’re doing it, and why we’re doing it, in an open and accessible way.
 It builds bridges, opens doors, in the research community and outside into the non-academic world.

 It helps me to connect with fellow scientists who I’d otherwise not know about, and fosters that beautiful academic collaboration we all know.
 Research can be very isolating at times, so sharing the ups-downs-inbetweens with other people who get it is a massive support.
 It can seem daunting at first, navigating different channels and building new connections; but the time investment pays off when you’ve got over a hundred people excited about your new root system phenotype.

 And finally, what is the one thing you would like people to know about Plant Science?

 Emily: Plants are the very reason you’re alive.
 We’re working to make sure it can stay that way forever.

-A massive thankyou to Emily for talking to me about her science story, and being so open about her experiences as a scientist with a disability.
-Make sure you check her out on her Instagram, Twitter, and Website.
+A massive thankyou to Emily for talking to me about science in general, and being so open about experiences as a scientist with a disability.
+Make sure you check outs Emilys’ Instagram, Twitter, and Website.